Digital Industry Insight #18:

 Value Drivers can include any aspect of a business combination that will play an essential role in delivering the return on an M&A investment – whether those returns be financial (additional revenues, increased profitability, cost savings) and/or market related (competitive advantage, roadmap acceleration or market share gains).
-What puts the success of a merger at risk is the likelihood of realizing a fraction of the Value Drivers is a failure to identify and codify the Value Drivers, or setting unrealistic expectations disconnected from the core deal thesis.
+What puts the success of a merger at risk is the likelihood of realizing a fraction of the Value Drivers is a failure to identify and codify the Value Drivers or setting unrealistic expectations disconnected from the core deal thesis.

 An example of a Value Driver could be the introduction of a new product combining features from the acquired company with existing product capabilities.
 What might be needed to ensure the success of this new product?
 Training the sales team within 3 months of the merger to sell a new product would be a key aspect of that value driver, in addition to the technical or other coordination needed to deliver the new product.
 Critical here also would be defining a new schedule for product release and closing the first deals with the combined product.

-Another example of a Value Driver could be the realization of cost synergies from elimination of duplicate departments or systems.
-A potential strategy for this Value Driver might be to design and implement a 100-day plan for the organization, tracking integration and rationalization of duplicate systems (such as HR, Finance, Sales etc.), technological integration of back-end systems, training sales teams to close new types of deals or address new types of buyers.
+Another example of a Value Driver could be the realization of cost synergies from the elimination of duplicate departments or systems.
+A potential strategy for this Value Driver might be to design and implement a 100-day plan for the organization, tracking integration and rationalization of duplicate systems (such as HR, Finance, Sales, etc.), technological integration of back-end systems, training sales teams to close new types of deals or address new types of buyers.

 Value Drivers are going to vary depending on the industry as well.
-For instance, Value Drivers in manufacturing will vary depending on whether the business is process, discrete or batch manufacturing.
+For instance, Value Drivers in manufacturing will vary depending on whether the business is a process, discrete, or batch manufacturing.
 It’s critical that all key stakeholders have an appreciation for what’s involved in the creation of Value Drivers - and a realization that value itself is complex and multifaceted.

 Where to look for Strategic Value

-For businesses seeking to advance their Digital Industry strategies, there’s a plethora of potential M&A approaches to achieve business transformational, tech and talent tuck-ins, strategic growth objectives or market consolidation.
+For businesses seeking to advance their Digital Industry strategies, there’s a plethora of potential M&A approaches to achieve business transformational, tech and talent tuck-ins, strategic growth objectives, or market consolidation.
 While each business will have its own specific needs, it’s more than likely that technology will play an essential role.
-AI and Machine Learning, vertical SaaS applications, big data and analytics, edge computing and advanced automation have all benefited from robust VC investment giving rise to thousands of promising startups.
+AI and Machine Learning, vertical SaaS applications, big data and analytics, edge computing, and advanced automation have all benefited from robust VC investment giving rise to thousands of promising startups.
 Looking forward, the businesses that are most successful with M&A will filter through myriad options and find the targets that fit best, then execute and integrate effectively.
-Focusing on Value Drivers throughout the process will help maximize the probability of success, and provide an objective measure adapt to unforeseen changes in order to deliver the desired return on investment.
+Focusing on Value Drivers throughout the process will help maximize the probability of success, and provide an objective measure to adapt to unforeseen changes in order to deliver the desired return on investment.

 Momenta Partners encompasses leading Strategic Advisory, Talent, and Venture practices.
 We’re the guiding hand behind leading industrials’ IoT strategies, over 200+ IoT leadership placements, and 40+ young IoT disruptors.
 Schedule a free consultation to learn more about our Digital Industry practice.